White Rock BC Best Dog Walking Routes

 These White Rock trails give you the perfect break from city life while keeping your furry friend engaged and content:

-- Chickadee Loop Extended – This 3.0-mile well-kept path curves through gorgeous Alder forests, welcoming multiple users whilst providing excellent dog walking spots.
+1. Chickadee Loop Extended – Well-kept path curves through gorgeous Alder forests, welcoming multiple users whilst providing excellent dog walking spots.

-- Maccaud Park on Kent Street – Features lovely trails where leashed dogs can enjoy natural scenery with their humans.
+2. Maccaud Park on Kent Street – Features lovely trails where leashed dogs can enjoy natural scenery.

-- Redwood Park – Offers scenic nature trails with stunning viewpoints that make every dog walking experience special.
+3. Redwood Park – Offers scenic nature trails with stunning viewpoints that make every dog walk special.

 Each location connects you to Boundary Bay’s incredible ecosystem.